kshedden/case_studies/natality/README.md

 to obtain demographic data about the counties.
 The relevant file is under the table labeled "County-Level Population Files - 19 Age Groups", in the column labeled "1990-2020 4 expanded races by origin", in the row labeled "All States Combined".
-You can download the file in one of two formats.
+You can download the file in gzip/csv (.gz) format.

 The layout of the county demographics data is at [https://seer.cancer.gov/popdata/popdic.html](https://seer.cancer.gov/popdata/popdic.html).

 Then visit [https://www.ers.usda.gov/data-products/rural-urban-continuum-codes.aspx](https://www.ers.usda.gov/data-products/rural-urban-continuum-codes.aspx)
 and download the 2013 "Rural-Urban Continuum Codes".

+Once you have downloaded all these files, you can run one of the 'prep.X' scripts to prepare the data.
+As usual, you will have to review these files to understand what they do, and set some configuration options for your local system.